 3. Enrich your navigation menu: Combine dynamic content

-Although the backend supports two-level navigation directly, you can create menus that are more visually rich and have deeper levels through the flexible combination of template tags.For example, under a second-level menu item, display the latest article list or all sub-category lists associated with it.
+Although the background directly supports two-level navigation, you can create visually richer and deeper-level menus through the flexible combination of template tags.For example, under a second-level menu item, display the latest article list or all subcategory lists associated with it.

 Example: Display the latest articles under the second-level menu item